Here’s a little oddity that may be waiting to catch you out – but only if you like to create indexes with very long keys.

 Table created.
 Index created.
 Index altered. alter index t1_i1 rebuild online * ERROR at line 1: ORA-00604: error occurred at recursive SQL level 1 ORA-01450: maximum key length (3215) exceeded

 So I can create an index with a very large key, rebuild that index safely – and then fail when I try to rebuild the index with the online option!

 What’s going on ?

 When you use an online index rebuild Oracle has to create a log of all changes you make to the table while the rebuild is running.
-Once the log is set up, Oracle creates a new index using a read-consistent copy of the data in the table, then copies the logged changes into this index, and finishes off by tidying up the data dictionary, dropping temporary segments, and dropping the log.
+Once the log is set up Oracle creates a new index using a read-consistent copy of the data in the table and copies the logged changes into this index. then finishes off by tidying up the data dictionary, dropping temporary segments and dropping the log.

 It’s the IOT that has the problem with the excess key length – its limit is still set to match the 40% limit used for earlier versions of Oracle, and the key to the IOT is the key defined for the index, plus the rowid for the row with that key.

 It’s possible that this outdated limit is simply an oversight in the code; it’s possible that it’s a deliberate design decision that has to stay in place to allow for the different strategies for leaf-block splits adopted by standard B-tree indexes and the index structures supporting IOTs.
 Either way it’s a limitation that might finally catch you out months after you’ve created an unusually lengthy index key.